Meet-S0ni/Interview-Questions/README.md

 - pod and node affinity
 - node selectors
 - metal lb
-- default port of k8s
+- default port of k8s 6443
 - network policy in Kubernetes
   - ingress and egress
-  -
+  - specify
 - shield secrets
 - request limit
+- max surge
 - types of services
 - current version: 1.29
 - latest version: 1.30
+- what are the majour feature of kubernetes

 ## Terraform